Textile Drumheads

 Frame

-Most drums are built on beech wood frames, known for their strength and tonal stability.
-Available sizes are 35 cm (13.8 in), 40 cm (15.7 in), 45 cm (17.7 in), and 50 cm (19.7 in) in diameter, each with a frame depth of 6 cm (2.4 in).
+Most drums are built on beech wood frames for strength and tonal clarity.
+Available diameters are 35 cm (13.8 in), 40 cm (15.7 in), 45 cm (17.7 in), and 50 cm (19.7 in), each with a frame depth of 6 cm (2.4 in).